-Subject: Stonefish are capable of sloughing their skin.
-Reef Stonefish (Synanceia verrucosa) only partially discard their skin so that several layers accumulate overtime.
-Algae and other fouling organisms will invade the discarded skin accumulation and this contributes to the close to perfect camouflage and warty appearance of this venomous ambush predator.
-When the stack of incompletely molded layers becomes too thick the animal sloughs all the accumulated layers entirely to remain protected by its newest and youngest layer only.
+Algae and other fouling organisms invade the discarded keratinised epidermal layers' accumulation, contributing to the almost perfect camouflage and warty appearance of this venomous ambush predator.
+When the stack of incompletely moulded layers becomes too thick, the animal sloughs all these accumulated crusts entirely to remain protected by its original skin.

-Technique: I often like to start with showing the zoomed-in details of my subject so that viewers initially don't realize what they are looking at, only to reveal the bigger picture at the end to create that "ooh!
-Woaw, now I see it" effect.
+I often like to start by showing the zoomed-in details of my subject so that viewers initially don't realise what they are looking at, only to reveal the bigger picture at the end to create that "ooh!
+Wow, now I see it" effect.

 These fish make a great subject for underwater videographers and photographers alike.
 Underwater footage of stonefish and stonefish relatives, both in video clips and photos, is always popular due to the fact that most observers are intrigued by these fish's appearances, camouflage abilities, and venomous reputation.

 Stonefish are also easy to film as they sit most of the time motionless on the reef.
 The hardest part in underwater stonefish videography and photography is spotting this very cryptic animal.

 For another in-depth description about the Reef Stonefish please go to our vlog post 175 or click on this link: https://www.beyondscuba.com/post/a-reef-stonefish-synanceia-verrucosa-reveals-it-selves-by-moving

 and vlog post 72 or click on https://www.beyondscuba.com/post/utile-dulci-strategy

 Dive into the world of underwater videography with our online Marine Wildlife Videography course!